-Florida Man Arrested After Threatening To ‘Stab As Many Children As Possible’ At Tampa Elementary School
+Florida Man Arrested After Allegedly Threatening To ‘Stab As Many Children As Possible’ At Bellamy Elementary

-A Russian-born Florida man was arrested after threatening to stab as many elementary school children as possible in response to their patriotism and pride in America.
+A Russia-born Florida man was arrested after reportedly threatening to stab as many elementary school children as possible in response to their patriotism and pride in America.

-The Orlando Sentinel reports that luckily, Andrew Ivan Aman was arrested before any children were harmed in Tampa, Florida.
-Aman responded violently after a sign at Francis Bellamy Elementary was painted red, white and blue in an American flag motif for back to school.
+The Orlando Sentinel reports that Andrew Ivan Aman was arrested before any children were harmed in Tampa, Florida.
+Aman purportedly responded violently after a sign at Francis Bellamy Elementary was painted red, white, and blue in an American flag motif for back to school.

-Aman put a knife in a handbag, intending to “stab as many children as possible” because of their “obnoxious pride in America,” when he was taken into custody before carrying out his plan when his roommate tipped off local police.
+Aman supposedly put a knife in a handbag with the intention to “stab as many children as possible” because of their “obnoxious pride in America.”
+However, he was taken into custody before carrying out his alleged plan when his roommate tipped off local police.

-The Washington Examiner shared that Aman, 22, “hated America” according to a document released by the Hillsborough County Sheriff’s Department.
+The Washington Examiner shared that Aman, 22, “hated America,” according to a document released by the Hillsborough County Sheriff’s Department.

 “If adults get in the way, he planned to stab them as well.”